oxygenbarker/transfer-bdg/README.md

 "Literally 'to the man' and 'you also'[...][1]" "[F]allacy to redirect the focus from thinking about the idea to thinking about the person holding the idea.[1]" (a) Responding to somebody saying: "Hitler did not have a master plan for the Extermination of the European Jewry [...][1]" with “You are a neo-Nazi and an anti-Semite“ does not refute the argument.[1]
 "Whether Hitler had a master plan is a question that can be settled historically.[1]"
-(b) T. Colin Campbell (author of “The China Study” answering the critical analysis of his book, don't confuse with the real study “Diet, Life-Style, and Mortality in China”): “She claims to have no biases – either for or against – but nonetheless liberally uses adjectives and cutesy expressions that leaves me wondering.”
+(b) T. Colin Campbell (author of “The China Study” answering the critical analysis of his book, don't confuse with the real study “Diet, Life-Style, and Mortality in China”): “Not only does Denise misrepresent and misunderstand the rationale for the science in The China Study, her choice of words do not facilitate what she hopes to achieve.
+Her overall message, often embellished with adjectives and subjective remarks, appeals to some questionable characters sympathetic to or subservient to the Weston A Price Foundation, a farm lobbying group.”
 [3]
 (c) “You cheat on taxes!“ - „So do you!“ is not a proof in one way or another.[1]

 **18. "Hasty Generalization[1]"**